boukehuurnink-tomtom/oh-hell-scorer/README.md

    - Enter actual tricks won
    - Click "Submit Round"
 4. **View Scores**: Scorecard updates automatically showing all rounds and totals
+5. **Game Persistence**: Your game is automatically saved - refresh the page anytime and continue where you left off
+6. **New Game**: Click "New Game" button to start fresh (this will clear the current game)

 ## Example Scoring